aka Dance of the Vampires; The Fearless Vampire Killers or Pardon Me But Your Teeth Are in My Neck

 This film’s Van Helsing equivalent (an amusing hopped-up performance from Jack MacGowran) is seen as a bumbling idiot who, far from succeeding, instead ends up transporting vampirism to the rest of the world.
 Or the handsome blonde vampire of the piece, modelled after David Peel in Hammer’s The Brides of Dracula (1960), who has more of an interest in the hero than the heroine.

-The production values for the film are excellent – rather than the painted backdrop that would stand in for the standard Hammer castle, the castle is built with impressive three-dimensional detail over an entire soundstage.
+The production values for the film are excellent – rather than the painted backdrop that would stand in for the standard Hammer castle, the castle is built with impressive three-dimensional detail over an entire soundstage (built at Pinewood and Elstree studios in the UK).
 There is also a fine score from Polish composer Christopher (Krzysztof) Komeda.

 The other thing the film is noted for is Polanski’s becoming involved with his leading lady and co-star Sharon Tate.
-The two subsequently married and were expecting a child before Tate was murdered by members of Charles Manson’s family in August 1969.
+The two subsequently married and were expecting a child before Tate was murdered by followers of Charles Manson in August 1969.